 Can you reduce your income tax through charitable donations?

-Recognising the value of donating to charities and organisations that need financial support, the UK government incentivises charitable donations by offering a level of tax relief for people who donate to charities.
+Recognising the value of donating to charities and organisations that need financial support, the government incentivises charitable donations by offering a level of tax relief for people who donate to charities.

 What is Gift Aid?